What Is Rotavirus?

 People who care for kids, including health care and childcare workers, can spread the virus, especially if they don't wash their hands after changing diapers.
 Kids can also get sick if they eat food or drink water with the virus in it.
 This happens when a person with rotavirus does not wash their hands before preparing food.

 Doctors usually can tell if someone has stomach flu by hearing about the symptoms.
 Usually, no tests are needed.
 If a child is very sick or has blood or mucus in their poop, doctors might order a stool (poop) test to check for rotavirus and other germs that cause diarrhea.
 The doctor may also order a urine (pee) test or blood test to check for dehydration.

 Babies and toddlers who are dehydrated may need treatment in a hospital.
 They'll get intravenous (IV) fluids to bring the body's fluid and salt levels back to normal.
 Most older kids can be treated at home.

-A child who is vomiting will need to eat smaller amounts of food more often.
 Don't give your child over-the-counter medicines for vomiting or diarrhea unless your doctor recommends them.

 Can Rotavirus Be Prevented?

 The rotavirus vaccine can help prevent rotavirus.
 It’s a liquid given by mouth to babies at ages 2 and 4 months, and again at 6 months, depending on the vaccine brand.